WINGS OVER CAMBRIDGE

 Alf also recalled that the aircraft made a very popular sight for passers-by, who often stopped to view the old fighter in his garden.
 Some of those who stopped were more opportunist and would even buy bits and pieces from Alf, perhaps as a souvenir, or perhaps to repair something or rather at home.

-At some stage Alf sold the aluminium skin of the fighter to a scrap metal merchant, the hydraulic system went to a man from Auckland, and Manly sold the wheels to a friend who used them on a trailer.
+At some stage Alf sold the aluminium skin of the fighter to a scrap metal merchant, the hydraulic system went to a man from Auckland, and Manley sold the wheels to a friend who used them on a trailer.
 Gradually the fighter began to disappear as it was dismantled bit by bit for various uses.

 Alf recalled that nobody wanted the engine, they couldn't get rid of it.
 The last he saw of it was in a shed behind his garage, which in later years passed into the hands of his nephew.
 The shed, and the original garage, are now no more - a new flash service station having been erected on the site.
 Who knows what happened to that engine, which must have had very few hours on the clock and would have been very sought after by warbirds owners these days.